What is High Blood Pressure and Vascular Disease?

 - Gender – Men are more likely to have high blood pressure than women.

-- Smoking – If you smoke cigarettes, you may have increased high blood pressure.
+- Smoking – Those who smoke are at an increased risk of having high blood pressure.

 - Race – Approximately 33% of African-Americans have high blood pressure, compared to 25% of Caucasians.